First Comics News: Who is Katie Carva?

 1st:: Katie is wearing clothing when she transforms into Vampblade, why is she nude when she transforms back to Katie?

 How does Katie deal with finding herself nude in public?

 Jason: Well the conceit of the concept is that the blades transform the wielder into Vampblade, a latex clad S&M style comic book bad girl, and for that to happen to Katie, she dons the Vampblade outfit, forcefully, and whatever she’s wearing is in essence obliterated in the process.
 So it stands to reason, when she puts down the blades, she’s left without clothing.

 Just one of the many effects that she’s learning to deal with.
 She certainly doesn’t want to keep being put in that predicament.

-But being that its part of using the blades, means she has to work out how to best manage that.
+But is that its part of using the blades means she has to work out how to best manage that.

 Jason: Through the Vampblades.

 At this point, we know they somehow are connected to the Glarkians (the name for these mysterious hidden invaders feeding on human hosts according to the fictional Vampblade comic books), and that only the blades reveal them, and they also somehow feed off them.

 We can only assume at this point that they were a weapon created by someone to fight these mysterious creatures.

 And no one else can see the Glarks because they exist on a different plane of reality from ours, a different dimension (yet somehow crossed over and feed on ours).